 This is our Model Arbitration Clause.
+"Any dispute, controversy or claim arising out of or relating to this contract, or the breach, termination or invalidity thereof, shall be settled by arbitration in accordance with the AALCO Hong Kong Regional Arbitration Centre Platform Arbitration Rules."
 Very simple.
-They are optional language of course and one can edit.
+There are also optional language offered for users of course.
 We are here to serve and empower for improvement of trade and resolution of disputes.
 I would like to summarize in 10 points, some unique advantages for parties choosing the Hong Kong Regional Arbitration Centre.
 I hope you could pick these up as assumptions to help us promote the Centre so that together, we will be better.
-(Audio was not clear so the Secretariat has paraphrased the sentence to reflect the intent of the statement)